rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 Now we’re getting interesting!
 There’s a lot going on in this little line.
-The first thing to notice is that this is a let statement, which is used to create what are called ‘variable bindings’.
+The first thing to notice is that this is a let statement, which is used to create what are called *variable bindings*.
 Here's an example:

 ```rust,ignore
 let foo = bar;
 ```

 This will create a new binding named `foo`, and bind it to the value `bar`.
-In many languages, this is called a ‘variable’, but Rust’s variable bindings have a few tricks up their sleeves.
+In many languages, this is called a *variable*, but Rust’s variable bindings have a few tricks up their sleeves.

 For example, they’re immutable by default.
 That’s why our example